wbopan/liteevo/README.md

 ## The Problem and What is LiteEvo?

-- LLM Agents are powerful but sometime still need some explicit learning to solve unfamiliar problems.
-However finetuning and prompt engineering is expensive and time-consuming. **Self-Evolution** is an easy and powerful way to let LLM teach itself and evolve to be better at your tasks.
+- LLM Agents are powerful but sometimes still need explicit learning to solve unfamiliar problems.
+However, finetuning and prompt engineering are expensive and time-consuming. **Self-Evolution** is an easy and powerful way to let an LLM teach itself and evolve to be better at your tasks.

-- **LiteEvo is easy-to-use tool to self-evolution tuning your models**.
-Instead of tuning model weights, it lets the model repeatly attempt at your task and **evolve a playbook(skill)** — a structured guidance document that captures successful strategies, common pitfalls, and learned heuristics.
+- **LiteEvo is an easy-to-use tool for self-evolution tuning of your models**.
+Instead of tuning model weights, it lets the model repeatedly attempt your task and **evolve a playbook (skill)** — a structured guidance document that captures successful strategies, common pitfalls, and learned heuristics.

-- LiteEvo Self-Evolution only requires an **agent (claude code, codex or any LLM), 1~10 tasks and <10 minutes** to finetune a playbook boosting LLM agent performance!
+- LiteEvo Self-Evolution only requires an **agent (Claude Code, Codex, or any LLM), 1–10 tasks, and <10 minutes** to finetune a playbook that boosts LLM agent performance!

 - Over iterations, the playbook accumulates distilled knowledge that dramatically improves task performance — without changing a single model parameter.